Main beaches on Formentera

 Along the whole west side of a narrow peninsula stretching for miles, you will find fine white sand, beautiful blue skies and the most crystalline waters you have possibly ever seen, which combine to make it Formentera's very own piece of paradise.
 Just 5 km from the port of La Savina, you can easily get there on bicycle, bus, taxi, scooter or car.

 At the end of this small peninsula, you can see the little neighbouring island of Espalmador.
 Although it appears to be very near and easy to reach, please do not try to swim or walk to it through the water, even if others are doing so.
-The water has very strong currents here and it is very dangerous.
-Warn anyone else that looks like they are attempting this crossing.
-The safest and easiest way to get to this islet is to take the small La Bahia ferry from La Savina, which also stops at Illetes beach.
+The water has very strong currents here, and it is very dangerous.
+Warn anyone else who appears to be attempting this crossing.
+The only way to get there safely is with your own boat or by chartering one.

 To avoid getting caught out, once at Playa Illetes, get your food supplies in one of the supermarkets in La Savina, which will be a lot easier on your pocket.
 There are no beach huts or kiosks on the beach selling reasonably-priced food and drinks, so it makes sense to stock up.